How To Identify Your Ideal Customer

 People mainly buy because it solves a solution to a problem.
 They want to smell good they buy perfume, or if they have children but need to work they invest in childcare.
 Think of all the benefits and the solutions Your product offers to your ideal audience keeping in mind any objections they may have to it.
 You want to make it as attractive as possible.

-When you bring all these 5 points together, you will now begin to build a clearer picture of how to visualise your target audience; who they are and what they do, their main life focus, the issues they have and help lead you to answering the questions how to apply your product into something they actually find useful and will buy.
+When you bring all these 5 points together, you will now begin to build a clearer picture of how to visualise your target audience; who they are and what they do, their main life focus, the issues they have and help lead you to answer the questions on how to apply your product into something they actually find useful and will buy.

 The easiest way to mine for this information is to ask!
 Go out there and ask your current customers or people you would like to sell to in the future.
 Ask why do they buy from you and what would make them consider you in the future?
 People LOVE talking about themselves, most will be only too happy to comply!

-This exercise lays the foundation to what forms a highly successful digital marketing strategy that will ensure you meet and exceed your profits, but is only part of the process.
+This exercise lays the foundation to what forms a highly successful digital marketing strategy that will ensure you meet and exceed your profits but is only part of the process.
 Developing a marketing strategy, It takes time, work and due diligence, but get the basics right and the rest becomes easier.